Darxo/Hardened/README.md

 - Double Grip no longer provides unique effects for each weapon type
 - Double Grip now always grants 20% more damage and 20% reduced fatigue cost of non-attack skills

+### Crowded

+- **Crowded** debuff for long distance melee attacks now also applies -5% chance to hit for every adjacent ally, ignoring the first two allies
+- As a consequence of the **Crowded** mechanic, 2-tile melee attacks no longer have a penalty to attack adjacent targets

 ### Reworked Day-Night-Cycle

 - Each Day now consists of **Sunrise** (2 hours) followed by **Morning** (6 hours), **Midday** (2 hours), **Afternoon** (6 hours) and ending with **Sunset** (2 hours)